StudioEtrange/ConfigTree/docs/advanced_usage.rst

 ----------------------------------

 Outputting is done by converters from :mod:`configtree.conv` module.
-Out of the box JSON and Shell-script formats are available.
+Out of the box JSON and shell script formats are available.
 If you want to add support of another format, you should implement function that accepts :class:`configtree.tree.Tree` object and returns string.
 For instance: